A First Guide to the Dragonflies of Jalisco, Mexico

 similar species: Neon Skimmer is more pink, has wider abdomen; Needham's Skimmer has the color in the wing confined to leading edge

-compare males and females with Neon Skimmers another comparison
+compare males and females with Neon Skimmers

 habitat: ponds in the open and slow moving water